abraxas-dev/sclask/README.md

 # Sclask
 Sclask is a learning project created to explore web scraping technology using Scrapy.
 The project demonstrates a scraper capable of doing auth on the board website.
 It extracts the latest number from the site and awards points based on user-entered values.
 Once 100 points are accumulated, the scraper automatically stops its activities.

+## Project Overview

-## Features
+### Features
-- Automated login/registration on the "board" website using Scrapy.
+* Automated login/registration on the "board" website using Scrapy.
-- Extraction and parsing of the latest number from the website.
+*  Extraction and parsing of the latest number from the website.
-- Awarding points based on user-entered values.
+*  Awarding points based on user-entered values.
-- Automatic cessation of scraper activities upon reaching 100 points.
+*  Automatic cessation of scraper activities upon reaching 100 points.

 ### Purpose
 This project aims to develop and apply fundamental skills in web scraping using Scrapy.
 It showcases how Scrapy can automate web-based tasks such as data extraction and executing actions on websites.